-Cheatham Grove is a quintessential alluvial-flat grove located in a bend of the Van Duzen river.
-The cathedral-like grove is very open and is a truly impressive sight, with exceptionally straight redwoods rising from the perfectly flat ground.
+Cheatham Grove is a exceptionally fine alluvial-flat grove located in a bend of the Van Duzen river.
+The cathedral-like grove is very open and is a truly impressive sight, with a dense collection of exceptionally straight redwoods rising from the perfectly flat ground.
 The groundcover is unusually lush, with both a thick carpet of redwood sorrel and a dense layer of ferns.
 The grove has the ordered look of a carefully-maintained garden.

 Not surprisingly, the grove resembles nearby Humboldt Redwoods.
 Although Cheatham Grove doesn’t have the real monster trees of Humboldt Redwoods, overall it’s a bit more attractive, with its perfectly-formed trees and slightly more lush, open appearance.